Cyprus Airways (1947–2015): 1974

-All of the Cypriot airline's operations had to be suspended following the end of the hostilities in 1974 because Nicosia International Airport, the only airport of the island, had to be closed.
-Although the Turkish troops did not capture it, they were close enough to it to demand that it not be reopened.
-The government of Cyprus then moved quickly to build a small terminal by a runway in Larnaca and Cyprus Airways restarted limited operations from there on 8 February 1975.
-Specifically the airline leased from British Midland Airways Viscount turboprops to fly a stripped down route network to a few key cities in the region: Beirut, Tel Aviv, and Athens via Heraklion, with connections to London on British Airways.
+All of the flight operations had to be suspended because Nicosia International Airport, the only airport of the island, had to be closed.
+Although the Turkish troops did not seize it, the cease-fire line was close enough to it to suggest that would not be reopened.
+The government of Cyprus then moved quickly to build a small terminal by a runway in Larnaca and Cyprus Airways restarted limited operations from there on February 8, 1975.
+Specifically, the airline leased from British Midland Airways Viscount turboprops to fly a stripped down route network to a few key cities in the region: Beirut, Tel Aviv, and Athens via Heraklion, with connections to London on British Airways.
 Cyprus Airways leased a pair of DC-9 jets in August 1975 to resume its own flights to London (via Salonika).

-The acquisition of a DC-8 several months later allowed for non-stop service.
+The acquisition of a DC-8 several months later allowed non-stop services.
 Cyprus also added flights to Saudi Arabia at this time.
 The company was soon able to order a pair of new BAC 1-11s, added to the sister aircraft already in the fleet.
 The economic loss of the Turkish invasion to the airline was estimated to be 1.6 million Cypriot pounds.
 To survive, the airline decided to reduce the salaries of all its employees to a minimum, who accepted it.
 The airline ordered still more different aircraft types in the late 1970s which replaced some earlier aircraft coming off lease.